 Shaving Soap vs Shaving Cream: Choosing the Best Product For Your Face

-For this reason, we’ve come up with this handy guide that will take you through the ins and outs of shaving soap vs shaving cream so that you can choose the right tools for the job and for your face.
+For this reason, we’ve come up with this handy guide on shaving soap vs shaving cream that will take you through the ins and outs of shave cream vs shave soap so that you can choose the right tools for the job and for your face.

-Achieving a close, painless shave doesn’t have to be a dream, but it does require a bit of patience, practice and above all else, avoiding those cheap canned creams.
+Achieving a close, painless shave doesn’t have to be a dream, but it does require a bit of patience, practice, and above all else, avoiding those cheap canned creams.

 Shaving Soap vs Shaving Cream: Not All “Shaving Cream” is Shaving Cream

 Before you can decide which is best for you, it’s important to understand the differences between shaving soap vs shaving cream.

-For the majority of men, the word shaving cream conjures up images of those cheap aerosol cans of cream or gel (think Barbasol, Gillette, etc.).
+For the majority of men, the word shaving cream conjures up images of those cheap aerosol cans of shave cream or shave gel (think Barbasol, Gillette, etc.).

-While you may think those cheap creams can provide the same quality shave, the truth is that they often contain harsh chemical ingredients that can irritate the skin, while also not providing nearly as much lubricating properties as higher quality shaving creams or soaps.
+While you may think those cheap creams can provide the same quality shave, the truth is that they often contain harsh chemical ingredients that can irritate the skin, while also not providing nearly as many lubricating properties as higher quality shaving creams or soaps.

 Most of these products will be manufactured by a respected name in men’s shaving products, such as Truefitt & Hill or Taylor of Old Bond Street (top shaving creams), and are designed to be used during a traditional wet shave (awesome wet shaving infographic), although many work equally as well even with disposable razors.

 Shaving Soap vs Shaving Cream: What’s The Difference?

-Shaving creams, soaps and gels are all meant to serve the same two purposes, that is, to soften up the facial hair so it’s easier to cut and to help lubricate the face to allow the razor to gently glide over the skin.
+Shaving creams, soaps, and gels are all meant to serve the same two purposes, that is, to soften up the facial hair so it’s easier to cut and to help lubricate the face to allow the razor to gently glide over the skin.